theBrianCui/CSC-143-Notes/04.13-Introductions_Cmd_Git/README.md

 Problem:
  - Programming is complicated, most pieces of code depend on several others
- - one change can easily break everything, hard to recover and track
+ - one change can easily break everything, hard to recover working copy after overwriting
- - single source of truth prohibits large experimentation
+ - single source of truth prohibits large scale experimentation
- - someone else can clobber your code
+ - someone else can clobber your code by overwriting it

 Version Control: software for tracking code changes over time, enabling you to follow different versions of your code as it is developed